mvmocanu/cookiecutter-django-docker/{{cookiecutter.repo_name}}/README.rst

 Change the file according to the comments in the example file.

-docker compose will refuse to build the project if a .env file is missing.
+Docker Compose will refuse to build the project if a .env file is missing.

+This project setup assumes you have followed the `Docker post-installation steps <https://docs.docker.com/engine/install/linux-postinstall/>`_ and you can access the Docker daemon without sudo.

 Managing requirements
 ---------------------